ddelong/ddelong.github.io/_posts/2005-03-21-when-to-upgrade.md

 categories:
   - Wisdom
 ---
-How does one know when to upgrade one&#8217;s computer?
+How does one know when to upgrade one's computer?
 The answer is apparently very simple according to an upgrade forum post.

 > 😉 if u up grade ur comp do it when ur redy. 😕 😕 😕 😕 😕 😕 😀 😀 😀

-No, I didn&#8217;t add those smilies after the fact.
+No, I didn't add those smilies after the fact.